oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    may introduce variations, a representation of the data is serialized.
    This representation is then used as the hashing input at the Verifier, but also transferred to the Verifier and used for the same digest calculcation there.
-This means that the Verifier can easily caompute and check the digest of the byte string before finally deserializing and accessing the data.
+This means that the Verifier can easily compute and check the digest of the byte string before finally deserializing and accessing the data.